Student-centric advice and objective recommendations

 Our reviews and recommendations are based on extensive research, testing, and feedback.
 We may receive commission from links on our website, but that doesn’t affect our editors’ opinions.
 Our marketing partners don’t review, approve or endorse our editorial content.
 It’s accurate to the best of our knowledge when posted.
 You can find a complete list of our partners here.

 Scholarships are NOT only for students with perfect 4.0 GPAs, 1600 SATs, and a zillion extracurricular activities.
 In fact, there are a ton of scholarships for B students.
 One of the best sources of scholarships are from the colleges themselves.
-In fact, for most students, the majority of scholarship money will come from merit scholarships that are school specific (for more on how to think about scholarship funding, check out our ultimate guide to scholarships).
-They key to getting the most merit scholarship is crafting a really good list.
+For most students, the majority of scholarship money will come from merit scholarships that are school specific.

 Colleges with generous merit scholarships for B students